jzinnegger/co2-calculator/README.md

 A web-based calculator helping small and medium enterprises (SMEs) track and calculate their carbon footprint.
 The calculator provides instant feedback with numerical results and visual representations.

+> **Important Note**: This application was autonomously created by Claude 3.5 Sonnet based on a prompt.
+The calculations and emission factors have not been independently validated and are provided without any warranties.

+## Live Demo

+Visit the deployed application at: [https://co2-calculator-sigma.vercel.app](https://co2-calculator-sigma.vercel.app)

 ## Features

 - Building emissions tracking (electricity, waste, water, gas)